joesan/docker-projects/README.md

 # Docker Projects

-This repository contains a collection of **Dockerfile** for the following as sub projects:
+This repository contains a collection of **Dockerfile** for the following as sub projects: Use them at your own risk!

 * [Jenkins](https://github.com/joesan/docker-projects/tree/master/jenkins)